sanket2452/Climate-Change-Impact-on-Grapes/README.md

 Climate change poses significant challenges for grape growers worldwide, requiring proactive adaptation strategies to maintain the resilience and sustainability of vineyard operations.
 By implementing climate-smart practices and investing in research and innovation, the grape industry can mitigate risks and seize opportunities for long-term success in a changing climate.

-For more information or inquiries, please contact [Your Contact Information].